neilsambhu/carla-roach/timeline/README3.md

 wandb: 🚀 View run at https://wandb.ai/neilsambhu/train_rl_experts/runs/nfdeex7a
 ```
 TODO: write script to change the active towns on endless_all.yaml for each call to train_rl_NeilBranch0.sh.
 How to define stopping condition: train_rl_NeilBranch0.sh (1) needs to alternate sets of towns and (2) stop at 10M steps.
+Subtask: grep "endless_all.yaml".
+Maybe I can alternate the reference to the endless_all.yaml within the code.